rishabh11336/Youtube-Subtitle/README.md

 # YouTube Audio Transcriber with Whisper AI

-This Streamlit application allows users to download audio from YouTube videos and transcribe it using Whisper AI.
+This Streamlit application allows users to transcribe YouTube videos using Whisper AI.
 The transcription results in `.srt`, `.txt`, and `.tsv` files, which can be viewed and downloaded directly from the app.

 ## Features